tylerbwong/Pokebase/README.md

 * Images and cost
 * More coming soon!

-Internet connection is required for updates only.
+Internet connection is required for updates and images.

 ## Credits